tstack/lnav/src/internals/cmd-ref.rst

 :pipe-line-to *shell-cmd*
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-  Pipe the top line to the given shell command
+  Pipe the focused line to the given shell command.
+Any fields defined by the format will be set as environment variables.

   **Parameters**
     * **shell-cmd\*** --- The shell command-line to execute